-The past couple of years has seen the retail market become beige.
+The past couple of years has seen the UK retail market become beige.
 I personally don’t like or do beige.
 Every store you visit seem to sell the same brands just in varying degrees of beige.
-Many of these stores are playing it safe in the current economic climate, leaving little or no room for smaller brands to get a listed.
-Don’t forget that most of these stores, especially department stores are working on a high concession occupancy rate, rather than wholesale.
+Many of these stores are playing it safe in the current economic climate, leaving little or no room for smaller and emerging brands to get a listed.
+Don’t forget that most of these fashion stores, especially department stores are working on high concession occupancy rate, rather than wholesale.
 A model that is growing in the light of the retail markets current struggles.

 Sweet Pea Jewellery